This is the question we get asked the most. On this page, we’ve tried to answer that question as fully and as clearly as possible.

 Be they comedic or dramatic, all our factual series have to do heavy lifting on the prime time schedule and attract a large audience.

-Examples of current and upcoming HYPER-LOCAL WITH UNIVERSAL APPEAL on the CBC schedule:
+An example of current and upcoming HYPER-LOCAL WITH UNIVERSAL APPEAL on the CBC schedule:

 STILL STANDING: An irreverent and affectionate adventure through small-town Canada and a celebration of the people who live there.
 It follows Jonny Harris as he visits struggling small towns, immersing himself in the lives of local residents and mining enough material to put on an original stand-up comedy routine for the locals.